Twitch disables Trump’s channel until the end of his term to ‘minimize harm’ during transition – TechCrunch

-the President’s channel in June.
+Twitch also temporarily suspended the president’s channel in June.
 At the time, it told TechCrunch, “Hateful conduct is not allowed on Twitch.
 In line with our policies, President Trump’s channel has been issued a temporary suspension from Twitch for comments made on stream, and the offending content has been removed.”

-featuring the face of gaming figure Ryan Gutierrez after he expressed support for pro-Trump rioters.
+On Wednesday, the company removed the “PogChamp” emote featuring the face of gaming figure Ryan Gutierrez after he expressed support for pro-Trump rioters.

 Twitch’s actions follow similar measures taken by Facebook, Twitter and Snapchat, which over the course of the last day all placed new restrictions on the president’s account.
 Facebook also took the unprecedented step of suspending the president’s account for the remainder of his term, which ends on January 20.